US growth is reliant upon winning admits Chris Wyles

 Victory means the world’s third-largest population will have reason to follow the World Cup in England, with NBC boasting a potential audience in excess of 100 million, due to show live matches.

-With set to make its Olympic debut in Rio in 2016, rugby has never enjoyed a better chance to grow the game in the US – both at grassroots level and in the mind of the average sports fan.
+With Sevens set to make its Olympic debut in Rio in 2016, has never enjoyed a better chance to grow the game in the US – both at grassroots level and in the mind of the average sports fan.

 However, after almost tripping up against Uruguay by drawing the opening game 27-27 in Montevideo before winning the return game 32-13 in Georgia, Wyles admits his homeland will not warm to plucky losers.